datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR05-Time-Series-Raster.md

 ## Challenge: Raster Metadata
 Answer the following questions about our `RasterStack`.

-1. What is the `CRS`?
+1. What is the CRS?
-2. What is the x and y `resolution` of the data?
+2. What is the x and y resolution of the data?
-3. What `units` is the above resolution in?
+3. What units is the above resolution in?

 </div>